cdapio/cdap/cdap-docs/examples-manual/source/examples/stream-conversion.rst

 - The ``StreamConversionWorkflow`` is scheduled every five minutes and only runs the ``StreamConversionMapReduce``.

-Let's look at some of these components, and then run the Application and see the results.
+Let's look at some of these components, and then run the application and see the results.

 The Stream Conversion Application
 ---------------------------------

-As in the other :ref:`examples <examples-index>`, the components of the Application are tied together by the class ``StreamConversionApp``:
+As in the other :ref:`examples <examples-index>`, the components of the application are tied together by the class ``StreamConversionApp``:

 .. literalinclude:: /../../../cdap-examples/StreamConversion/src/main/java/co/cask/cdap/examples/streamconversion/StreamConversionApp.java
      :language: java